Christie calls Cruz 'disgusting' over hurricane relief

 "Let me be very clear about this: Sen. Cruz was playing politics in 2012, trying to make himself look like the biggest conservative in the world," Christie said.
 "And what I said at the time, both to him and everybody else, was if you represent a coastal state, don't do this because your day is going to come and you're going to expect people to help you."

-He urged Congress to act fast to pass a bill to help Texas.
+He also urged Congress to act fast to pass a bill to help Texas.

 "What I'm urging all the people to do is, Hurricane Andrew, they passed the bill in 10 days.
 Hurricane Katrina, they passed the bill in six days.
 Sandy was 66 days.
 We need to get back to the Andrew and Katrina stage," he told Cuomo.
 "Congress needs to get back to work next week and pass a bill that starts to fund the recovery.
 It should not be connected to the debt ceiling.
 It should not be connected to offsets."